Farm anger adds to India's economic worries

 The government's plans to expand a multi-billion dollar food subsidy program may make it tougher to meet its target to cut the fiscal deficit to 4.6 percent of GDP in the fiscal year that ends in March.

-The Food Security Bill, introduced in parliament this month and expected to win easy approval, would guarantee cut-price grains to 63.5 percent of the population, adding as much as $7.5 billion to New Delhi's subsidy burden.
+The Food Security Bill, introduced in parliament this month and expected to win easy approval, would guarantee cut-price grains to 63.5 percent of the population, adding as much as $7.5 billion (4.8 billion pounds) to New Delhi's subsidy burden.

 Analysts and traders say raising support prices will also make it difficult to arrest food inflation.